The Ringneck snake looks like the perfect pet, right?

 The snake is fairly easy to identify because of its bright underside colorations.
 The snakes are solid olive, brown-black, or bluish-gray.
 These earthy colors help them with being camouflaged in nature.

-The snake’s yellow or orange band around the back of the neck is a sure giveaway that this is a Ringneck.
-In fact, the snake’s common name refers to the distinct yellow, orange and red band or ring around the neck of the serpent.
-There are, however, some snakes that lack the distinctive neck ring.
+The yellow, orange or red band around the back of the snake’s neck is a sure giveaway that it is a Ringneck.
+As you might imagine, it is also where it gets its common name.
+There are, however, some ring neck snakes that lack the distinctive neck ring.

-The small snake is somewhat secretive, and perhaps because of their small size and nocturnal nature, you won’t often see this snake.
-You’ll sometimes spot a Ringneck during daylight hours sunning and warming itself, but they are essentially active at night.
-For this reason, it is thought to be uncommon.
+The small snake is somewhat secretive, perhaps because of their small size and nocturnal nature.
+You won’t often see this snake.
+You’ll sometimes spot a Ringneck during daylight hours sunning and warming itself, but they are mostly active at night.
+For this reason, it was thought to be uncommon.

-However, studies conducted, suggest that the snake does actually exist at densities greater than 1000 per hectare.
+But studies have suggested that the snake does actually exist at densities greater than 1000 per hectare.
 Despite their secretiveness, the snake is social and they form large colonies.
 A number of them will share the same microhabitat.
-By touching and rubbing, they communicate with each other.
+Snakes communicate with each other by touching and rubbing.

-The Ringneck snake loves leaves, inhabiting forests, woodlands, bushy areas, logs, hillsides, grasslands, rocky- and moist areas.
-Between these different areas, it feeds on lizards, salamanders, frogs, earthworms and other small snakes, swallowing their prey whole.
+The Ringneck snake loves leaves.
+It inhabits forests, woodlands, bushy areas, logs, hillsides, grasslands, rocky and moist areas.
+It feeds on frogs, lizards, salamanders, earthworms and other small snakes, swallowing its prey whole.

-The snake will use partial constriction to subdue their meal.
-In these habitats, the Ringneck falls prey to a variety of animals – screech owls, skunks, armadillos, possums, bullfrogs, and even other snakes.
-If a Ringneck is lucky and manages to avoid being a meal for these animals, it can sometimes reach as much as 20 years of age.
+The snake uses partial constriction to subdue its meal.
+On the other side of the coin, the Ringneck falls prey to a variety of animals – screech owls, skunks, armadillos, possums, bullfrogs, and even other snakes.
+If a Ringneck is lucky and manages to avoid becoming a meal, it can live as long as 20 years.